prantlf/rm.js/README.md

     -D|--dry-run    only print path of each file or directory

+Also, the arguments may be [BASH patterns].
+The pattern matching will ignore symbolic links.

 The following options from the POSIX version are not supported:

     -i    write a prompt to the standard error before copying